Turtle Bay Tour: A terra-spin through 400 years of East Midtown oddness

 Tour Highlights Include:

-The tour lasts 2 hours and covers about a mile.
+The tour lasts about 90 minutes and covers about a mile.
 It begins outside the neighborhood notable, PJ Clarke’s, (915 Third Avenue, between at E 55th St).
 The tour ends near Grand Central Terminal.

 Please contact us to set up a private tour!